TEALSK12/2nd-semester-introduction-to-computer-science/README.md

 # 2nd-semester-introduction-to-computer-science
-A 2nd semester follow-up to the TEALS Intro CS course The "CA-2019" branch is tailored for Canadian and new British Columbia curriculum.
+A 2nd semester follow-up to the TEALS Intro CS course.

+The "CA-2019" branch is tailored for Canadian and new British Columbia curriculum.

 Note the change in repository and GitBook locations starting the 2017-18 school year.